yashrawat458/In-VRQs/Notes/(P) The influence of in-vr questionnaire design on the user experience.md

 > They also found, however, that using in-VR questionnaires can increase physical and mental demands.
 Wagner et al. [24] compared different design approaches in the case of the in-VR questionnaire for product design evaluation in the automo tive industry.
 They concluded that the user prefers the intradiegetic approach to the extra one.
 The implementation of the intradiegetic can also lead to a higher presence with the same usability as the extradiegetic.

-Recently, Feick et al. [6] presented an in-VR questionnaire toolkit that was implemented in the Unity game engine to lower the entry barrier of using questionnaires in virtual environments.
+Recently, Feick et al. (6) [[The Virtual Reality Questionnaire Toolkit]]  presented an in-VR questionnaire toolkit that was implemented in the Unity game engine to lower the entry barrier of using questionnaires in virtual environments.

 > [!NOTE] Why post test